-A Ragic form not only contains fields, but can also contain static Form Descriptions that serve as instructions, or can be used as a decorative elements on your form.
-Normally when you start typing in a field in the sheet's Design Mode, it creates a field ready for input.
-You can change the current editing mode by clicking on the Editing Fields button at the top, and choose Editing Descriptions.
-By doing so, when you type on the sheet, you will be able to create static form descriptions instead of fields.
+A Ragic Sheet can contain more than just fields.
+It can also contain Static Form Descriptions that serve as instructions or decorative elements for your forms.
+Normally when you start typing in a field in Design Mode, it creates a field ready for input.
+You can change the editing mode by clicking on the Editing Fields button at the top, and then clicking on Editing Descriptions.
+By doing so, when you type on the sheet, you will be able to create Static Form Descriptions instead of Fields.

-Another way to create descriptions is to go to the Add Component tab at the right, and drag & drop a description field listed under Static Text directly into your sheet.
+Another way to create descriptions is to go to the Add Component tab at the right, and drag and drop a Description from Static Text directly onto your sheet.

-When you click to focus on a description field, you can change its style using the panel on the left sidebar.
+When you click to select a description field, you can change its style using the formatting panel embedded in the left sidebar.

-Selecting the color options for a static text fields will display a color picker, which has a range of options.
-You have the option of choosing from swatches, the canvas, or enter a hexademical code in the upper left hand corner.
+Selecting the color options for a Static Text Field will display a Color Picker, which allows you to adjust the canvas, choose a color swatch, or enter a hexadecimal code in the upper-left-hand corner.

-To adjust the width of a static text field, drag the lower-right corner of the field in the design mode.
+To adjust the width of a Static Text Field in Design Mode, drag the lower-right corner of the field.

-This is useful if you need to recalculate a formula each time your database form is loaded, and do not need to keep this value in your database.
-You will need to use the BBCode [formula] for your formula to work.
+This is useful if you need to recalculate a formula each time your database form is loaded, but do not need to keep this value in your database itself.
+You will need to use BBCode for your formula to work.

-For example, let's say that you would like to view a person's age according to their birthday.
-The formula [formula](TODAY() - A1)/365.25[/formula] written in a description field would display the age of this person, and will be recalculated according to the current day.
+Let's say that you would like to view a person's age according to their birthday.
+Writing [formula](TODAY() - A1)/365.25[/formula] into a description field would display the age of this person, which will always be recalculated according to the day that the form is opened.

-Add a static description field to the field you would like your image to show up in.
+Add a Static Description Field to the field you would like your image to be displayed in.